siamcr7/murmur-twitter-like-app/README.md

 # murmur-twitter-like-app

 ## Theme
-Please implement web application which is able to show murmur(=tweet) by user. (this application is similar to Twitter)
+Implemented web application which is able to show murmur(=tweet) by user. (this application is similar to Twitter)

 ## Specifications
 * The user can follow other users.